rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex2.md

 - Display the names of the counties in an organized manner.
 - Use the same map extent and scale factor in all maps.
 - Use the correct color scale of the SMI.
 Use the same color scaling intervals in all maps.
-- **TENTATIVE -> OK?** The symbol for the precipitation stations should be easy to recognize.
+- The symbol for the precipitation stations should be easy to recognize.
-- **TENTATIVE -> OK.
-WHY NOT?** Use the stations ID for the labels.
+- Use the stations ID for the labels.
-- **TENTATIVE -> DELETE** Make sure that you can differentiate between stations displaying precipitation-only, temperature-only, and both observations.
 - The maps should include scale and nord arrow.
 - Take care of the label style, the map should not be cluttered, use correct symbology...
 - Make sure to include important metadata in your maps such as sensing date, resolution and sources.